Split Integer Into Digits in Python

 Use List Comprehension to Split an Integer Into Digits in Python

-List comprehension is a much shorter and more graceful way to create lists that are to be formed based on given values of an already existing list.
+List comprehension is a way to create lists that are to be formed based on given values of an already existing list.

-In this method, str() and int() functions are also used along with list comprehension to split the integer into digits. str() and int() functions are used to convert a number to a string and then to an integer respectively.
+In this method, str() and int() functions are also used along with list comprehension to split the integer into digits.
+The str() and int() functions are used to convert a number to a string and then to a given string as an integer, respectively.

 Basic Syntax: